-At a minimum, you must earn a Bachelor of Science in Nursing Degree (BSN) to become a pediatric nurse.
+At a minimum, you must earn a Bachelor of Science in Nursing Degree (BSN) to become a Pediatric Nurse.
 While earning a bachelor’s degree may seem arduous, the hard work does pay off in the end.
-In fact, pediatric nurses rank amongst the highest paying nursing jobs in the US.
+In fact, Pediatric Nurses rank among the highest paying nursing jobs in the US.

 1. Earn your Bachelor of Science in Nursing (BSN) Degree

 The first step to becoming a Pediatric Nurse is earning your BSN or Bachelor of Science in Nursing Degree.
 If you have no prior nursing education or experience, a BSN program will take you about three to four years to complete.

 If you already have an associate degree in nursing (ADN), you can enroll in an RN-to-BSN program.
 These bridge programs are very convenient and can be completed in as little as 20 months.